 - They includes a wide range of symbols and dingbats.

-¹ The Initial Forms have coloured glyphs, which are only supported by Windows 8.1, or by Firefox 32 or later on Windows 7.
+¹ The Stylistic Alternates have coloured glyphs, which are only supported by Windows 8.1, or by Firefox 32 or later on Windows 7.
 In applications and operating systems that do not support them, the glyphs will be monochrome.

-² The contextual ligatures are designed for use by Pāḷi scholars who use the Velthuis encoding system: aa = ā, ii = ī, etc. By enabling this feature Velthuis encoded text is displayed as Unicode text.
+² The Stylistic Set is designed for use by Pāḷi scholars who use the Velthuis encoding system: aa = ā, ii = ī, etc. By enabling this feature Velthuis encoded text is displayed as Unicode text.